Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 :wp-prop-explosive:{ .xl }<br>Explosive

 :   When this weapon's hits a target, it explodes and affect an area of effect on the parenthesis, originating from the target.
 The weapon can target a point within its range.
-Each creature in the area of effect centered on the point or the target must make a **:d20-save: DEX save**{ .d20 } against your Weapon Save DC.
+Each creature in the area of effect centered on the point or the target must make a **:d20-save: DEX Save**{ .d20 } against your Weapon Save DC.
 The creature takes the weapon's damage on a failed save, or half as much damage on a successful one.

     Your initial target makes this **:d20-save: Saving Throw** at a **:d20-dis: Disadvantage**{ .d20 }.